Qiskit/qiskit/CONTRIBUTING.md

 > [!WARNING]
 > If you use any AI tool while preparing your code contribution, you **must** disclose the name of the tool and its version in the PR description.

 When using AI tools for code generation, your submission must still be your own original work of authorship, as required by the [Contributor License Agreement (CLA)](https://qisk.it/cla).
-It is also your responsibility to ensure that the tool is safe for use within IBM and that its output is compatible with the [Qiskit license](LICENSE.txt).

-Regardless of the tools you use, you must fully understand, review, and take responsibility for the code you submit.
+It is your responsibility to make sure that:

-Be prepared to explain the reasoning behind your choices during review.
+- You review and fully understand the generated code, and you can explain the reasoning behind it during review.
+- The usage of the AI tool does not violate any third-party license obligations.
+- The AI tool’s terms and conditions allow its output to be used in open source projects and are compatible with the [Qiskit license](LICENSE.txt), the [Qiskit CLA](https://qisk.it/cla), and [these Contributor Guidelines](CONTRIBUTING.md).
+- You only use AI tools that have features to:
+  * filter out generated code substantially similar to training data, or
+  * identify similar training code so you can comply with the original license obligations (notice, attribution, etc.) and only contribute if it’s compatible with the [Qiskit license](LICENSE.txt).
+- You disclose the name and version of the AI tool in your PR description.

 Submissions that appear unreviewed or copied directly from an AI tool without proper understanding may be requested to be revised or declined.

-Finally, spamming issues or pull requests with AI-generated comments is strictly prohibited under the [Qiskit Code of Conduct](https://qisk.it/coc).
+Remember that spamming issues or pull requests with AI-generated comments is prohibited under the [Qiskit Code of Conduct](https://qisk.it/coc).

 ## Contributor Licensing Agreement